 At a quick glance, the back of the M6 II may not appear to be substantially updated, but upon closer inspection, some big-deal changes have been made.
 First, the 5 basic controls are farther from the grip.
 This position makes them easier to reach (less-cramped thumb access) and with more grip surface available, inadvertent palm button presses are better avoided.

 The other big change is the addition of the AF button and AF/MF surround switch.
 With EF-M lenses typically being void of an AF/MF switch, a menu option was previously required for control.
-Now, the short throw of a lever handles this function.
+Now, the short throw of a lever quickly and visibly handles this function.

 The buttons on the back of the M6 II are in excellent order, useful, well-labeled and nicely located with space remaining mostly for the LCD.